Who was the first prominent KJV defender to influence others to declare the KJV to be inerrant or inspired in the 20th century?

 Other possible sources

-There is likely other sources of Ruckman's writings in the 1950's and 1960's that are lost to history.
-One newspaper in 1962 expressed Ruckman's outreach in print as follows: "A number of his sermons have appeared in religious papers and in pamphlet form." ("Noted Artist, Evangelist To Conduct Services Here" Panama City Herald.
+There are likely other sources of Ruckman’s writings in the 1950’s and 1960’s that are lost to history.
+One newspaper in 1962 expressed Ruckman’s outreach in print as follows: “A number of his sermons have appeared in religious papers and in pamphlet form.” (“Noted Artist, Evangelist To Conduct Services Here” Panama City Herald.
 Panama City, FL, Sept.
 21, 1962, p.
 6)

 Ruckman not influential?